polkadot-fellows/RFCs/RFC-0001-Agile Coretime.md

 ## Requirements

 1. The solution SHOULD provide an acceptable value-capture mechanism for the Polkadot network.
 1. The solution SHOULD allow parachains and other projects deployed on to the Polkadot UC to make long-term capital expenditure predictions for the cost of ongoing deployment.
 1. The solution SHOULD minimize the barriers to entry in the ecosystem.
 1. The solution SHOULD work when the number of cores which the Polkadot UC can support changes over time.
-1. The solution SHOULD facilitate the optimal allocation of work to core of the Polkadot UC.
+1. The solution SHOULD facilitate the optimal allocation of work to core of the Polkadot UC, including by facilitating the trade of regular core assignment at various intervals and for various spans.
 1. The solution SHOULD avoid creating additional dependencies on functionality which the Relay-chain need not strictly provide for the delivery of the Polkadot UC.

-Furthermore, the design SHOULD be implementable and deployable in a timely fashion; three months from the acceptance of this RFC would seem reasonable.
+Furthermore, the design SHOULD be implementable and deployable in a timely fashion; three months from the acceptance of this RFC should not be unreasonable.

 ## Stakeholders